Veteran UK Politician Mandelson To Be Ambassador To US - UrduPoint

 The Times newspaper -- the first to report the decision to appoint Mandelson -- said Starmer, who took office in July, had been swayed by his "trade expertise and networking abilities".

+A key architect in rebranding the Labour party in the 1990s after it had spent nearly two decades out of power, he went on to become one of the country's most divisive political figures.

+A close ally of ex-prime minister Tony Blair, Mandelson headed several UK government departments between 1998 and 2001, but twice resigned after becoming embroiled in scandals.
+He then made a surprise 18-month return to government in 2008.

-A member of Britain's unelected House of Lords, the upper chamber of parliament, Mandelson had been in the running to become the University of Oxford's next chancellor.
+More recently, he has served as a member of Britain's unelected House of Lords, the upper chamber of parliament.

-That job went to former Conservative party leader and ex-foreign secretary William Hague, the university announced last month.
+The veteran politico had been in the running to become the University of Oxford's next chancellor, but the job went last month to former Conservative party leader and ex-foreign secretary William Hague.

-Mandelson's appointment in Washington represents a remarkable comeback for a politician who was last in the UK government when Gordon Brown was prime minister.

-He will replace veteran diplomat Karen Pierce in the post at the end of January as Trump begins a second White House term, according to the reports.
+Mandelson will replace veteran diplomat Karen Pierce in Washington at the end of January, according to the reports.

 Starmer's Downing Street office declined to comment.